PrauI/Raytracer/project/README.md

 **Multithreading**: To enhance performance, the program utilizes multithreading, significantly speeding up the rendering process. \
 **Sky Color Rendering**: If a ray does not intersect any object, the program renders a sky color based on the angle of the ray. \
 **Normal Mapping**: Normal maps can be applied to both spheres and planes, allowing for the rendering of intricate surface details. \
+**Triangles**: The program can render triangles, enabling the creation of more complex shapes. (textures are currently disabled) \

 **Some Examples**: